Berkayerdogantoronto/FlightDelayPredictor/README.md

 # Flight Delays Prediction
+## Problem Statement
-All commercial flights that departed the Washington, D.C., region and arrived in New York in January 2004 are listed in the FlightDelays.csv file.
-Whether a flight is delayed is the variable that we are attempting to predict.
-An arrival that is at least 15 minutes later than expected is considered a delay.
+The aim of this project is to develop a predictive model that can effectively identify flight delays for commercial flights departing from the Washington, D.C. region and arriving in New York during the month of January 2004.
+A flight is considered delayed if its arrival is at least 15 minutes later than expected.
+The project involves data preprocessing, exploration, and model building to achieve this goal.

 ## Data Preprocessing